aadi7568/risk-score/README.md

    - Make sure all dependencies are installed using `pip install -r requirements.txt`.

 3. **Server Not Running:**
-   - Ensure you have started the FastAPI server using `uvicorn api:app --reload`.
+   - Ensure you have started the FastAPI server using `uvicorn server:app --reload`.

 ## Development

 To modify the application:

 1. Make your changes to the Python files.
-2. The `uvicorn api:app --reload` command will automatically restart the server when code changes are detected.
+2. The `uvicorn server:app --reload` command will automatically restart the server when code changes are detected.
 3. Refresh your web browser to see frontend changes.

 ## License